bor0/misc/README.md

 3. An interesting way to declare integers (and other objects) in terms of f(x), f(f(x)), etc.
 4. Prolog was fun for me because it's a different non-mainstream paradigm and also introduces some interesting concepts.
 5. Idris is an interesting functional programming language with dependent types that is combined with IO support.
+6. Recursive Functions of Symbolic Expressions and Their Computation by Machine describes the LISP programming system.
+7. An Axiomatic Basis for Computer Programming introduces Hoare logic.
+8. A tutorial for implementing dependently typed lambda calculus in Haskell.

 # Other books/tutorials